bvkrauth/bvkrauth.github.io/_publications/structural.md

 title: "Structural estimation of peer effects in youth smoking"
 collection: publications
 permalink: /publication/structural
-excerpt: "This chapter in a conference volume summarizes the research results reported in my 2005 Canadian Journal of Economics article, my 2006 Journal of Econometrics article, and my 2007 Journal of Business and Economic Statistics article."
+excerpt: "This chapter in a conference volume provides an overview for a somewhat more general audience of my research (published elsewhere) using simulation-based methods to measure peer effects in youth smoking."
 date: 2005-08-05
 venue: 'Advances in health economics and health services research'
 paperurl: 'https://www.emerald.com/insight/content/doi/10.1016/S0731-2199(05)16009-9/full/html'